 Note Taking Services

-Note taking is a proven way to provide equal access to course content and to contribute to the success of students who have various abilities.
-When reviewing your documentation, your Accessibility Consultant will determine your eligibility for a note taker.
+Note taking support is a proven way to provide equal access to course content and to contribute to the success of students who have various abilities.
+When reviewing your documentation, your Accessibility Consultant will determine your eligibility for a note taker or a note sharer.
+Upon determining your eligibility, you can request a Note Taker/Note Sharer by completing the Note Taker Request Form.

-Student Accessibility Services (SAS) supports students studying at our North Bay campus, as well as students studying at a distance.
-Various testing accommodations available to students registered with SAS include (but are not limited to):
+Student Accessibility Services (SAS) supports students studying with Nipissing University.
+Examples of testing accommodations available to students registered with SAS include (but are not limited to):

 - additional time